Education Program – Maestro Juniors

 Understanding that many families throughout New York City are financially unable to attend professional classical concerts, Chamber Orchestra of New York considers “Maestro Juniors” a crucial component of its activity as a performing arts organization.
 By bringing a live and highly interactive music program into Title 1 schools, the Orchestra aims to democratize early exposure to classical music and increase young people’s appreciation of, and openness to, classical music throughout their lives.

-Please contact our Education Manager, Mr. Shanan Estreicher, email@example.com
+For more information about Maestro Juniors, including school requests for the program, please contact our Education Manager, Mr. Shanan Estreicher, firstname.lastname@example.org

 or call 646-397-1879, for more information.